Nelson Crispín

 Nelson Crispín Corzo (born 10 May 1992) is a Colombian Paralympic swimmer.
-He represented Colombia at the Summer Paralympics in 2012, 2016 and 2020.
-He won seven medals in total: one gold medal, five silver medals and one bronze medal.
+He represented Colombia at the Summer Paralympic Games in 2012, 2016, 2021 and 2024.
+He won ten medals in total: one gold medal, eight silver medals and one bronze medal.

 Career

 In 2016, he won the silver medal in the men's 50 metre freestyle S6, the men's 100 metre freestyle S6 and the men's 100 metre breaststroke SB6 events.
 He was also the flag bearer in the opening ceremony of the 2016 Summer Paralympics.

 He represented Colombia at both the 2015 Parapan American Games and the 2019 Parapan American Games.
 He also competed at the 2019 World Para Swimming Championships held in London, United Kingdom.